mautic/developer-documentation-new/docs/design/displaying_elements_based_on_user_permissions.rst

        <!-- Content to display if the user has the specified permission -->
    {% endif %}

-In this structure, 'permission:string' represents the specific permission being checked for.
-Mautic uses a hierarchical permission system, in the format of 'bundle:level:permission'.
+In this structure, ``permission:string`` represents the specific permission being checked for.
+Mautic uses a hierarchical permission system, in the format of ``bundle:level:permission``.

-Displaying a user invitation link as example
+Displaying a User invitation link as example
 --------------------------------------------

-Let's examine a practical example of how to use this function to display a link for inviting new users to the platform.
-This link should only be visible to users who have the permission to create new user accounts.
+  Let's examine a practical example of how to use this function to display a link for inviting new Users to the platform.
+This link should only be visible to Users who have the permission to create new User accounts.

-In this example, we're using the securityIsGranted function to check if the current user has the 'user:users:create' permission.
-This permission string is structured to indicate that we're checking for the ability to create new users within the user management system.
+In this example, we're using the ``securityIsGranted`` function to check if the current User has the ``user:users:create`` permission.
+This permission string is structured to indicate that we're checking for the ability to create new Users within the User management system.

 .. code-block:: twig